We are a Vermont Veteran-based business currently planning for our 44th anniversary on March 4, 2018.

 Used by permission.

 If you live in Indiana, what time it is depends on where you’re standing.
-Seventy-seven of Indiana’s counties are in the Eastern Time Zone and don’t use Daylight Saving Time, 10 counties are in the Central Time Zone but do use Daylight Saving Time, and five other counties are in the Eastern Time Zone and also use Daylight Saving Time.
+77 of Indiana’s counties are in the Eastern Time Zone and don’t observe Daylight Saving Time, 10 counties are in the Central Time Zone but do observe Daylight Saving Time, and five other counties are in the Eastern Time Zone and also observe Daylight Saving Time.
 Confused?
 Try living in Indiana!

 What’s so fascinating about clocks?
 It’s the joy of being able to take something that doesn’t work and make it perform as it was designed to do.
 Never having had any formal training in the art of horology (except for his apprenticeship under Finkenbiner in Texas), Pat learned as he went.
 “I have had a number of good friends who have helped me and advised me from time to time,” he explains, “but I quickly learned that if you guarantee your work, you get to practice—sometimes a lot!”